Moving With Hope Physical Therapy: Exploring Paula’s Success Story

 However, when her benefits ran out for the year, she stopped therapy.
-“I was in and out of SL, PT and OT for years and years and none of it really helped.
-I always felt the same as before and after the therapy.
+“I was in and out of SL, PT, and OT for years and years and none of it really helped.
+I always felt the same after the therapy as I was before.
 And, I was always afraid of falling and hurting my left side where I had the injury from the brain surgery,” says Paula.

 At first, Paula’s lack of flexibility, endurance, and strength limited her movement and ability to exercise.
 She also used a cane to walk short distances.
 For longer distances, she needed to be pushed in a wheelchair.

-    The MovingwithH.O.P.E.
+The Moving With H.O.P.E.
 Difference

-    The research-based therapies Paula receives at M.W.H. have improved her life dramatically.
+The research-based therapies Paula receives at MWH have improved her life dramatically.
 She no longer needs to walk with a cane or use a wheelchair.
 Paula reports feeling happier and healthier, and she enjoys being a more active member of her community.
 She has lost over 40 pounds.

 What’s Next for Paula?

 Paula is excited to maintain her weight loss.
-She is also continuing to develop her problem-solving skills using M.W.H.’s cognitive learning program.
+She is also continuing to develop her problem-solving skills using MWH’s cognitive learning program.
 She looks forward to getting a job so that she can be even more self-sufficient.

-    She looks forward to traveling around the country and even internationally.
+Paula also looks forward to traveling around the country and even internationally.
 She hopes to one day give talks about her experience.

 Let Us Assist You in Rebuilding Your Life